6-Year-Old Finds Message Alleging Chinese Prison Labor In Box Of Christmas Cards

 As the BBC notes, the operative word in China's denial is "forced."

-"China's foreign ministry is likely making that denial in light of article 69 of the country's Prison Law, which stipulates that 'criminals with working capacity must participate in labour,'" explains the broadcaster's China correspondent.
+"China's foreign ministry is likely making that denial in light of article 69 of the country's Prison Law, which stipulates that 'criminals with working capacity must participate in labour,' " explains the broadcaster's China correspondent.
 "Making Christmas cards — even ones destined to raise money for UK charities — is almost certainly the least worst outcome in China's penal system."

-A similar S.O.S. note was found in 2014, sent by a worker from a Chinese prison sweatshop.
+A similar SOS note was found in 2014, sent by a worker from a Chinese prison sweatshop.

-Note: A previous caption incorrectly said the Christmas card contained a message apparently from a Chinese prisoner.
-The message was apparently from foreign prisoners in China.